developomp/setup-script-py/README.md

 ## Purpose

-This repo is here to provide myself materials (script, guide, config files, and other files) for cases when I need to transfer to other machine or reinstall the OS.
+This repository is here to provide myself materials (script, guide, configuration, and other files) for cases when I need to transfer to other machine or reinstall the OS.

 ## Images